-Summary of the 2018 Plan Features
+Summary of the Amended 2018 Plan Features

-The major features of the 2018 Plan, assuming approval of the Plan Amendment, are summarized below.
-The summary is qualified in its entirety by reference to the full text of the 2018 Plan, a copy of which may be obtained upon request to our Corporate Secretary at 664 Cruiser Lane, Belgrade, Montana 59714, or by telephone at (406) 388-0480.
-A copy of the 2018 Plan incorporating the Plan Amendment has also been filed electronically with the SEC as an appendix to this proxy statement and is available through the SEC's website at www.sec.gov.
+The major features of the Amended 2018 Plan are summarized below.
+The summary is qualified in its entirety by reference to the full text of the Amended 2018 Plan, a copy of which may be obtained upon request to our Corporate Secretary at 664 Cruiser Lane, Belgrade, Montana 59714, or by telephone at (406) 388-0480.
+A copy of the Amended 2018 Plan has also been filed electronically with the SEC as an appendix to this proxy statement and is available through the SEC's website at www.sec.gov.

 Purpose.
-The purpose of the 2018 Plan is to advance the interests of the Company and our stockholders by enabling the Company and our subsidiaries to attract and retain qualified individuals to perform services, provide incentive compensation for such individuals in a form that is linked to the growth and profitability of the Company and increases in stockholder value, and provide opportunities for equity participation that align the interests of participants with those of our stockholders.
+The purpose of the Amended 2018 Plan is to advance the interests of the Company and our stockholders by enabling the Company and our subsidiaries to attract and retain qualified individuals to perform services, provide incentive compensation for such individuals in a form that is linked to the growth and profitability of the Company and increases in stockholder value, and provide opportunities for equity participation that align the interests of participants with those of our stockholders.

 Plan Administration.
-The Board and the Compensation Committee administer the 2018 Plan, although the Board currently grants all equity awards under the 2018 Plan.
-Subject to certain limitations, the plan administrator has broad authority under the terms of the 2018 Plan to take certain actions under the plan.
+The Board and the Compensation Committee will continue to administer the Amended 2018 Plan, although the Board currently grants all equity awards under the 2018 Plan.
+Subject to certain limitations, the plan administrator has broad authority under the terms of the Amended 2018 Plan to take certain actions under the plan.